Spatchy/Lustrous-Launcher-old/README.md

 Alternatively, you can install the `Font Awesome 5 Free-Solid-900.otf` file manually (it is located in the assets folder) and create two directories `games` and `banners` in the root of the Lustrous Launcher folder

 ### Changelog
+###### 1.4
+- `Fix banners` tool added to settings menu to fix transparency issues with some banner images
+- Lustrous Launcher no longer crashes when a banner doesn't exist
+- Added default.png to assets folder to be used when banner is not found
+- Game title is displayed on cards that use the default banner
+- Added link to online tutorial in settings
+- Made scrolling twice a smooth
+- Fixed a bug that started cutting the bottom few pixels off cards if enough games were added
 ###### 1.3
 - Fixed a pretty big bug that cut off the last line of games
 ###### 1.2